 Meet the Expert

-11 Signs You're a Hopeless Romantic
+Signs of a Hopeless Romantic

-1. Your Romances Ignite Quickly and Burn out Fast
+1. Your Romances Ignite Quickly and Burn Out Fast

-2. You Have One-sided Relationships
+2. You Have One-Sided Relationships

 3. You Have an Overly Optimistic View of Love

-4. You Ignore Red Flags
+4. You Ignore Warning Signs

 5. You’re Obsessed With All Things Romance